 I tend to only write book reviews when a book really riles me up, either for good or bad reasons.
 In the case of Uprooted, it’s other reviewers who have done this and so I feel the need to throw in my views on what I thought was a reasonably good book.

 So, before y’all be reading other reviews & getting put off, let me clear a few things up.

 GENERIC SPOILER DISCLAIMER!
-Just in case.
-I don’t think there any – not major ones, anyway.
+I don’t think there any major ones, but depends on your spoiler threshold.

-Firstly, potted synopsis: Uprooted is a standalone adult fantasy novel (which is one of the reasons I loved it – everything seems to be a damn trilogy or epic saga these days!
-A standalone is so refreshing!), about a young woman named Agnieszka who gets chosen by a reputable wizard known as ‘the Dragon’ to live in his tower and learn magic.
+Uprooted is a standalone adult fantasy novel (which is one of the reasons I loved it – everything seems to be a trilogy or epic saga these days.
+A standalone is so refreshing!) about a young woman named Agnieszka who gets chosen by a reputable wizard known as ‘the Dragon’ to live in his tower and learn magic.
 They don’t always get along, but work well together and put aside their differences to stop the evil spread by the Wood, a sentient, malignant forest, filled with merciless creatures who snatch people and corrupt their minds.

 Now onto my rant…

 - Agnieszka having a horrific case of ‘special snowflake syndrome’

 - Agnieszka’s relationship with the Dragon being abusive